 What is melanoma?

 Melanoma is a serious type of skin cancer.
-It is much less common than other types of skin cancer.
-But it is more likely to spread to other parts of the body.
 It starts in skin cells called melanocytes.
-Melanocytes are what give skin its color.
+These are cells that give skin its color.
+Melanoma is much less common than other types of skin cancer that start in other skin cells.
+But it's more likely to spread to other parts of the body.

 Who is at risk for melanoma?